georchestra/geonetwork/docs/eng/developer/source/xml_services/schema_information.rst

     always mandatory or is mandatory if another one is missing.

-- codelist: A container for information about a codelist.
+- **codelist**: A container for information about a codelist.
 It has a name attribute which contains the qualified name of the codelist.

   - **entry \[1..n]**: A container for a codelist entry.
 There can